Scientific Data

 Best use cases: Sharing data.
 Small data.
 Data that needs to be human-readable.

-CSV is by far the most popular file format, as it is human-readable and easily shareable.
-However, it is not the best format to use when you’re working with big data.
+CSV is a very popular file format, as it is human-readable and easily shareable.
+However, it is not the best format to use when working with big (numerical) data.

 Important